These are the stories of Peter K.

 “What is it now?”
 Anna asked, listening attentively.
-By now, these stories had become a form of entertainment between them, particularly as English-language television was not available in Gazinga.
+By now, these stories had become a form of entertainment between them, and mostly, while they regretted their necessity, they enjoyed them.

 “It’s about your Brit,” Peter said, “Mrs. what’s-her-name, the woman you had here for tea the other day.”

 Over the preceding week, there had been visiting Gazinga, giving public lectures and such, a gentle, very practical looking, elderly English woman who enjoyed a solid reputation as a psychic healer.
 By coincidence, she was personally known to the Wensleydale’s landlady, a lovely person who is fascinated by anything supernatural – (the day the Wensleydales met her, while Anna was looking at her house with an idea of renting it, she exuberantly announced that, the previous night, Peter and Anna and their two Persian cats had appeared to her in a dream, which she took to be unmistakable evidence that they were destined to be her tenants, as in fact it did evolve) – and as Anna too had a healthy interest in the so-called occult, a social visit at the Wensleydale’s was arranged for the British healer.